shankaritchapurapu/helidon/docs/secret-service.md

 ## Maven Coordinates

-To enable SplatMtlsFiler add the following dependency to your project’s pom.xml:
+To enable Secret Service V2 (SSv2) add the following dependency to your project’s pom.xml:

 ```xml
 <dependency>